 The four quadrants of the portfolio model are:

-- Oysters (lower right): These are the long-shot projects – projects with a high expected payoff, but with low likelihoods of technical success.
+- Oysters (lower right): These are the long-shot projects – projects with a high expected payoff but with a low likelihood of technical success.
 They are the projects where technical breakthroughs will pave the way for solid payoffs.

-- Bread and Butter (upper left): These are small, simple projects – high likelihood of success, but low reward.
+- Bread and Butter (upper left): These are small, simple projects – a high likelihood of success but low reward.
 They include the many fixes, extensions, modifications, and up-dating projects of which most companies have too many.

 - White Elephants (lower left): These are the low probability and low reward projects.
 Every business has a few white elephants – they inevitably are difficult to kill, and companies should have as few as possible of these types of projects.

-Companies who want to grow rapidly need to:
+Companies that want to grow rapidly need to: